MRCollective/NHibernate.SqlAzure/README.md

 1. `Install-Package NHibernate.SqlAzure`
 2. Set the `connection.driver_class` property on the session factory configuration to `NHibernate.SqlAzure.SqlAzureClientDriver, NHibernate.SqlAzure`
-3. Set the `connection.provider` property on the session factory configuration to `NHibernate.SqlAzure.SqlAzureDriverConnectionProvider, NHibernate.SqlAzure`

 Extending the provider or adding logging for failed attempts
 ------------------------------------------------------------